 An extra special touch is hung on top – this fun fabric bunting from yet another Handmade gift creator friend, Elizabeth!
 I’m a big fan of the different patterns that work in this space and how it breaks up the large block of purple on that back wall.

 Behind the glider are all the wall art items I made for her before she arrived, that really make this an under the sea nursery.
 Click on each link to find the tutorials for the count the waves quote art, seahorse string art, octopus mixed media canvas, and ship wheel mirror previously seen here on the blog.
-(PS I now offer custom pdf prints of the “count the waves” quote!)
+(PS I now offer custom pdf prints of the “count the waves” quote in my Etsy shop!)
 They all use Deco Art acrylic paint, which gives great coverage on canvas or wood, as seen here.
 I love this little art corner and often found Hailey starting up at these creations as she nurses.

 Next to these pieces of art is my bookshelf that previously held all my scrapbooks when this was my craft room.
-In fact this was what was holding up the reveal as we JUST got them out of here recently with the creation of our fauxdenza in the foyer. (#futureblogpost) The bookshelf is secured to the wall and now includes both milk crates for toys and open areas for books and knickknacks.
+In fact this was what was holding up the reveal as we JUST got them out of here recently with the creation of our fauxdenza in the foyer.
+The bookshelf is secured to the wall and now includes both milk crates for toys and open areas for books and knickknacks.

 The bottom cubes holds a few of her current favorites that she can pull out and play with whenever we’re upstairs.
 In case you’re wondering, she